AntonioAbilio/ShellShift-LDTS/docs/README.md

 ## Singleton Pattern

 Although the *State Pattern* has many advantages, there are also disadvantages that we came across while developing *Shell Shift*.
-We designed a *Shop* where a player would buy different upgrades to Chell and her gun, and a *Statistics* page where a player can check gameplay-related statistics.
+We designed a *Shop* where a player will be able to buy different upgrades to Chell and her gun, and a *Statistics* page where a player can check gameplay-related statistics.
 However, this meant that these states must be able to communicate with the game state even after transitioning to the game over state.
 Therefore, a *Database* was needed to store data which could be then read by the *Statistics* page and altered by the *Shop* menu.

 Making the Database a singleton was an obvious choice because it ensures a single, global point of access to the database instance throughout the application and  facilitates efficient coordination among various components, such as the Statistics page and the Shop menu, eliminating potential data inconsistencies.